manishrjain/into-ledger/README.md

 into-ledger
 -----------
-into-ledger helps categorization of CSV transactions and conversion into ledger format.
+into-ledger helps categorization of CSV transactions and conversion into ledger format for consumption by [ledger-cli.org](http://ledger-cli.org/).
 It makes importing hundreds of transactions into ledger a breeze.
+I typically get close to a hundred transactions per account per month myself, which is why I wrote this tool.

 Features:
 - *Accurate*             : Uses a much more accurate tf-idf expense classifier than used by cantino/reckon.